esrice/piggia/README.md

 controller and web server start running automatically when the Raspberry Pi starts up:
 ```
-python3 /path/to/controller.py /path/to/config.yaml &
+controller /path/to/config.yaml &
-python3 /path/to/app.py /path/to/config.yaml &
+app /path/to/config.yaml &
 ```
 You can run these in a terminal too, of course.
 You should now have a little webpage showing the current temperature and a plot of past temperatures at